-School District Policy JICDA Prevention - Bullying and Cyberbullying
+As per Raymond So Student Safety and Violence Pro STIGATION DETERMINATION APPEAL chool District Policy JICDA evention - Bullying and Cyberbullying n XV, Appeal

-on XV, Appeal

-Please complete this form and d submit to the Superintendent's Office.
+submit to the Superintendent's Office.

 Student Name:

 Incident Date: Student Grade:

 Parent/Guardian Name(s):

 Parent/Guardian Contact Information:

 Address

 Phone (H) Phone (C)

 Email

-I not add or reduce discipline, in accordance with Ed 317 ulsion of Pupils Including Procedures Assuring Due Process).

 Please state the reason(s) why you are aggrieved.
-(How/why is the decision incorrect and/or how does i it adversely impact your child?)
+(How/why is the decision incorrect and/or how does it Ision of Pupils Including Procedures Assuring Due Process). adversely impact your child?)

 What is the nature of relief you seek?
-(What do you want the District to do to address the s ituation?)
+(What do you want the District to do to address the site uation?)

 Parent/Guardian Signature Date

 Parent/Guardian Signature Date